top of page

 Antimetabolites

-5-Fluorouracil: Less commonly used but effective for certain tumors.
+• 5-Fluorouracil: Less commonly used for brain tumors, but effective in certain rare cases.

 Targeted Therapy